raoulraft/ni-mab-hackathon-students/README.md

 ## 🎯 Objective

 In this mini-project you will:
-- Understand the concept of **exploration vs. exploitation** through a practical experiment.
+- Understand the concept of **exploration vs exploitation** through a practical experiment.
 - Implement your own **Multi-Armed Bandit (MAB)** algorithm.
 - Test how well it performs on a simulated environment.
 - Compete (friendly!) with your classmates in a final evaluation.

-This is your **first Python project** for this course, so the goal is not just to win — it’s to **learn by doing**.
+This is your **first Python project**, so the goal is not just to win — it’s to **learn by doing**.

 ---

 ## 🧩 What Is a Multi-Armed Bandit?

-Imagine you enter a casino with 10 slot machines (the “arms”).
+Imagine you enter a casino with 10 slot machines (“arms”).
 Each arm gives a reward when you pull it, but the average reward is **different and unknown**.
 Your mission is to find a strategy that maximizes your total reward:
 - **Explore** → try different arms to gather information.